yugabyte/yugabyte-db/docs/content/preview/migrate/troubleshoot.md

 **Description**: For cases where the precision is less than the scale in a numeric attribute, it fails to get imported to YugabyteDB.

 **Workaround**: Manually remove the explicit precision and scale values from the exported numeric or decimal attributes.
-PostgreSQL or YugabyteDB does not allow setting the precision less than the scale explicitly.
+PostgreSQL and YugabyteDB do not allow setting the precision less than the scale explicitly.

 **Example**